What do we learn from James Hansen's 1988 prediction?

 As climate scientist John Christy noted, "this demonstrates that the old NASA [global climate model] was considerably more sensitive to GHGs than is the real atmosphere."
 However, Dr. Christy did not investigate why the climate model was too sensitive.
 There are two main reasons for Hansen's overestimate:

 - Scenario B, which was the closest to reality, slightly overestimated how much the atmospheric greenhouse gases would increase.
 This isn't just carbon dioxide.
 It also includes methane and chlorofluorocarbons (CFCs).

 - Hansen's climate model had a rather high climate sensitivity parameter.
 Climate sensitivity describes how sensitive the global climate is to a change in the amount of energy reaching the Earth's surface and lower atmosphere.

 If we take into account the lower atmospheric greenhouse gas increases, we can compare the observed versus projected global temperature warming rates, as shown in the Advanced version of this rebuttal.
 To accurately predict the global warming of the past 22 years, Hansen's climate model would have needed a climate sensitivity of about 3.4°C for a doubling of atmospheric CO2.
 This is within the likely range of climate sensitivity values listed as 2-4.5°C by the IPCC for a doubling of CO2.
 It is even a bit higher than the most likely value currently widely accepted as 3°C.

 In short, the main reason Hansen's 1988 warming projections were too high is that he used a climate model with a high climate sensitivity.
 His results are actually evidence that the true climate sensitivity parameter is within the range accepted by the IPCC.

-Last updated on 12 March 2013 by John Cook.
+Last updated on 25 November 2016 by pattimer.
 View Archives